OPERATIONAL SIGNAL

 Without structure, reporting becomes narrative instead of signal.

-The decision is whether to accept ambiguity in delivery or install the discipline required to make tradeoffs visible.
+Accept ambiguity in delivery, or install the discipline that makes tradeoffs visible.

 That means choosing: